-We are hiring: Are you an experience vehicle technician or have experience tyre fitting?
+We are hiring: Are you an experienced vehicle technician or have experience tyre fitting?
 Looking for a new challenge?
 We are hiring!

 If your car has been parked and stationary for a significant amount of time you may experience brake seizure.
 During the Covid-19 pandemic and associated lockdowns this has been a relatively common complaint of customers of Stratford Tyres.